University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 * *In the read we looked at, above there were only two different characters in the quality string.
 Using the ascii table, what  phred scores (a number between 0 and 40) do these characters represent?
 Hint: These reads are Phred+33 encoded.
 * *What is the corresponding accuracy of  basecalls  with each of these phred scores?

-# Quality control for Illumina - FastQC
+# Quality Control with FastQC

 FastQC is a very commonly used tool for assessing the quality of Illumina reads.
 Let's look at the help file to see how it works.